h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

  - ``"naivebayes"`` (NaiveBayes with default parameters)
  - ``"xgboost"`` (if available, XGBoost with default parameters)

--  `metalearner_params <algo-params/metalearner_params.html>`__: (Optional) If a ``metalearner_algorithm`` is specified, then you can also specify a list of customized parameters for that algorithm (for example, a GBM with ``ntrees=100``, ``max_depth=10``, etc.)

--  `metalearner_nfolds <algo-params/nfolds.html>`__: (Optional) Specify the number of folds for cross-validation of the metalearning algorithm.
-Defaults to 0 (no cross-validation).
-If you want to compare the cross-validated performance of the ensemble model to the cross-validated performance of the base learners or other algorithms, you should make use of this option.

--  `metalearner_fold_assignment <algo-params/fold_assignment.html>`__: (Optional; Applicable only if a value for ``metalearner_nfolds`` is specified) Specify the cross-validation fold assignment scheme for the metalearner.
+-  `metalearner_fold_assignment <algo-params/fold_assignment.html>`__: (Applicable only if a value for ``metalearner_nfolds`` is specified) Specify the cross-validation fold assignment scheme for the metalearner.
 The available options are AUTO (which is Random), Random, Modulo, or Stratified (which will stratify the folds based on the response variable for classification problems).
 This value defaults to AUTO.

--  `metalearner_fold_column <algo-params/fold_column.html>`__: (Optional; Cannot be used at the same time as ``nfolds``) Specify the name of the column that contains the cross-validation fold assignment per observation for cross-validation of the metalearner.
+-  `metalearner_fold_column <algo-params/fold_column.html>`__: (Cannot be used at the same time as ``nfolds``) Specify the name of the column that contains the cross-validation fold assignment per observation for cross-validation of the metalearner.
 The column can be numeric (e.g. fold index or other integer value) or it can be categorical.
 The number of folds is equal to the number of unique values in this column.

+-  `metalearner_nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation of the metalearning algorithm.
+Defaults to 0 (no cross-validation).
+If you want to compare the cross-validated performance of the ensemble model to the cross-validated performance of the base learners or other algorithms, you should make use of this option.

+-  `metalearner_params <algo-params/metalearner_params.html>`__: If a ``metalearner_algorithm`` is specified, then you can also specify a list of customized parameters for that algorithm (for example, a GBM with ``ntrees=100``, ``max_depth=10``, etc.)

--  `metalearner_transform <algo-params/metalearner_transform.html>`__: (Optional) Specify the transformation used on predictions from the base models in order to make a level one frame.
+-  `metalearner_transform <algo-params/metalearner_transform.html>`__: Specify the transformation used on predictions from the base models in order to make a level one frame.
 Options include:

  - ``"NONE"`` (no transform applied)
  - ``"Logit"`` (applicable only to classification tasks, use logit transformation on the predicted probabilities)

+-  `model_id <algo-params/model_id.html>`__: Specify a custom name for the model to use as a reference.
+By default, H2O automatically generates a destination key.

--  `offset_column <algo-params/offset_column.html>`__: (Optional; Availability depends on the ``metalearner_algorithm``) Specify a column to use as the offset.
+-  `offset_column <algo-params/offset_column.html>`__: (Availability depends on the ``metalearner_algorithm``) Specify a column to use as the offset.

--  `weights_column <algo-params/weights_column.html>`__: (Optional) Specifies a column with observation weights.
+-  `weights_column <algo-params/weights_column.html>`__: Specifies a column with observation weights.
 Giving some observation a weight of zero is equivalent to excluding it from the dataset; giving an observation a relative weight of 2 is equivalent to repeating that row twice.
 Negative weights are not allowed.

--  **keep_levelone_frame**: (Optional) Keep the level one data frame that's constructed for the metalearning step.
-Defaults to False.
+Hyperparameters
+'''''''''''''''

--  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: (Optional) Maximum allowed runtime in seconds for the metalearner model training.
+-  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for the metalearner model training.
 Use 0 to disable the time limit.
 Defaults to 0.

--  `seed <algo-params/seed.html>`__: (Optional) Seed for random numbers; passed through to the metalearner algorithm.
+-  `seed <algo-params/seed.html>`__: Seed for random numbers; passed through to the metalearner algorithm.
 Defaults to -1 (time-based random number).

--  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 You can follow the progress of H2O's Stacked Ensemble development `here <https://0xdata.atlassian.net/issues/?filter=19301>`__.